-1. This Regulation shall apply to the 2nd cycle of studies leading to the degree of Master with the designation of Master's in Law and Management, hereinafter referred to as MLM.

-2. The degree of Master is conferred by NOVA School of Law and NOVA School of Business and Economics together henceforth named Schools.

-3. The MLM is also called the NOVA Master in Law and Management.
+- 1. This Regulation shall apply to the 2nd cycle of studies leading to the degree of Master with the designation of Master's in Law and Management, hereinafter referred to as MLM. - 2.
+The degree of Master is conferred by NOVA School of Law and NOVA School of Business and Economics together henceforth named Schools. - 3.
+The MLM is also called the NOVA Master in Law and Management.

-ARTICLE 2 Objectives
+Objectives

-The MLM aims to train lawyers of excellence in acquiring sound knowledge and skills in the integrated areas of Law and Management relating to consulting, advocacy and in-house legal professions by providing the knowledge and tools to manage and lead business, commercial, corporate and financial processes The MLM provides students with training that is both comprehensive in its a) To consolidate and deepen the basic legal knowledge acquired in the degree, seeking in particular to strengthen from a theoretical as well as a practical and applied point of view students' legal knowledge of the fundamental aspects with which they will be confronted as jurists aiming to exercise their professional activities in the business context;
+- 1. The MLM aims to train lawyers of excellence in acquiring resilient knowledge and skills in the integrated areas of Law and Management relating to consulting, advocacy and in-house legal professions by providing the knowledge and tools to support economic decision within business, commercial, corporate and financial processes - 2.
+The MLM provides students with training that is both comprehensive in its provision of knowledge relating to the macro areas of Law and Management, while simultaneously promoting specialization in the most significant of these areas through a balanced conceptual, practical and applied approach. - 3.
+General objectives of MLM: - a) To consolidate and deepen the basic legal knowledge acquired in the degree, seeking in particular to strengthen from a theoretical as well as a practical and applied point of view students' legal knowledge of the fundamental aspects with which they will be confronted as jurists aiming to exercise their professional activities in the business context; - b) To provide students with new legal knowledge in areas with a closer link to the business context addressing issues that are usually not part of the curriculum plan of the 1st cycles of studies;

-2. The MLM provides students with training that is both comprehensive in its provision of knowledge relating to the macro areas of Law and Management, while simultaneously promoting specialization in the most significant of these areas through a balanced conceptual, practical and applied approach.

-3. General objectives of MLM:

-b) To provide students with new legal knowledge in areas with a link closer to the business context addressing issues that are usually not part of the curriculum plan of the 1st cycles of studies;

-c) To guide students to an understanding of the appropriate language of management and the economy enhancing a better integration of students within research or professional contexts where they will be exposed to such language;

-d) To provide students with broad training in the fundamental aspects of the economy and business management, illustrating the main models and processes used in business activity and providing a broad vision of business management relating to the main strategic, financial, commercial and human issues that typically arise in such a context;

-e) To bring the economy, management and law closer together by identifying points of complementarity and interception allowing the fundamental instruments of the former, from an interdisciplinary perspective, contribute to a better understanding of related legal issues;

-f) To stimulate a critical and interdisciplinary approach to knowledge by providing an integrated view of the various problems addressed from a legal, management perspective and where appropriate, the economy, with a view to providing the lawyer with the necessary tools for identification, understanding and critical appraisal of the decision criteria usually followed by professionals in a business context, thus increasing students' ability to integrate knowledge, deal with complex issues, develop solutions or make judgments in situations of limited or incomplete information;

-g) To prepare students for professional life, fostering their approach to the way of thinking and acting in financial and business control markets and increasing their capacity of understanding and problem solving in new and unfamiliar situations;

-h) To lay the foundations for independent lifelong learning;

-i) To develop research skills.
+- c) To guide students to an understanding of the appropriate language of management and the economy enhancing a better integration of students within research or professional contexts where they will be exposed to such language; - d) To provide students with broad training in the fundamental aspects of the economy and business management, illustrating the main models and processes used in business activity and providing a broad vision of business management relating to the main strategic, financial, commercial and human issues that typically arise in such a context; - e) To bring the economy, management and law closer together by identifying points of complementarity and interception, allowing the fundamental instruments of the former, from an interdisciplinary perspective, contribute to a better understanding of related legal issues; - providing an integrated view of the various problems addressed from a legal, management perspective and where appropriate, the economy, with a view to providing the lawyer with the necessary tools for identification, understanding and critical appraisal of the decision criteria usually followed by professionals in a business context, thus increasing students' ability to integrate knowledge, deal with complex issues, develop solutions or make judgments in situations of limited or incomplete information; - g) To prepare students for professional life, fostering their approach to the way of thinking and acting in financial and business control markets and increasing their capacity of understanding and problem solving in new and unfamiliar situations: - h) To lay the foundations for independent lifelong learning; - i) To develop research skills.

-ARTICLE 3 Scientific areas
+Scientific areas